thecanarium/thecanarium.com/cv.md

 BB products, WordPress, custom themes, drupal, and plugins and coding, Php, html css js fluent, jquery

 Experience:
-•  Past jobs
+-Past jobs

 Clients:
-•  Client stories with link to portfolio
+-Client stories with link to portfolio

 Projects:
-•  Projects with link to each, and link at bottom to project page
+-Projects with link to each, and link at bottom to project page